-It can be difficult for someone outside of a relationship to understand, but it is very hard to end an abusive relationship.
+It can be difficult for someone outside of the relationship to understand, but it is very hard to end an abusive relationship.

-One way to help the person stay safe is to create a personalized, practical plan that helps them avoid dangerous situations and identify the best steps to take if they are in danger.
+One way to help the victim stay safe is to create a personalized, practical plan that can help them avoid dangerous situations and identify the best steps to take if they are in danger.

 Visit loveisrespect.org for an Interactive Guide to Safety Planning.

 Here are some tips when creating a plan to help keep someone safe:

 - Listen and be supportive.
 Allow the person to make their own decisions.